 Project Overview

-The project will focus on the everyday occupational experiences of immigrant platform workers to understand how they perceive and navigate their employment and daily routines when engaged in ‘non-traditional’ forms of work.
-It aims to understand these in relation to contemporary and dominant discourses on gig work.
+Focusing on the everyday occupational realities of immigrant platform workers, the research investigates how they perceive and navigate their employment and daily routines within ‘non-traditional’ forms of work.
+It aims to situate these experiences in relation to broader public and policy discourses shaping understandings of gig work today.

 Research Questions